bird-house/birdhouse-deploy/docs/source/index.rst

 Introduction
 ============

-PAVICS is a research platform dedicated to climate analysis and visualization.
+Birdhouse is a research platform dedicated to climate analysis and visualization.
 It bundles data search, analytics and visualization services.

 .. include:: ../../README.rst

-PAVICS is led by Ouranos to provide climate scientists with a set of tools to acquire and analyze climate data.
+It grew out of the PAVICS platform, led by Ouranos to provide climate scientists with a set of tools to acquire and analyze climate data.

 Contents: